Tai Chi Program

 Taiji (Tai Chi) is easy to practice, requires no special space or equipment, and fosters a joyful, reflective approach to daily life.
 These classes focus on the Wu/Hao style—a subtle, tranquil style, with high postures and small steps.
 It fosters the “mind method”: internal focus and awareness.

 Contact Sabrina at 919.489.5355 for more information or register online.

 Dr. Jay Dunbar, PhD, is the director of the Magic Tortoise Taijiquan School.
 He has studied taijiquan and qigong

 since 1975 and has taught in the Triangle area since 1979.
 Visit www.magictortoise.com for more information.

-The fundamentals of Tai Chi and Qigong are harmonious.
+The fundamentals of Tai Chi and Qigong are similar.
 This class will give you a great introduction to the basics of both these disciplines.
-Class will begin in the spring, in the field across from WHS.
 Don’t miss this exciting opportunity to begin or refresh your study of Tai Chi!
-We need a minimum of eight students to begin
+We need a minimum of eight students to begin this class.

 In our Wednesday introductory class, “Focus on Wu/Hao Style,” you will learn essential principles from the ancient discipline of Tai Chi as well as many of the postures from the “long form.”
 Dr. Jay will also introduce the practice of Qigong as warm-up exercises.
 These are short and easy to learn and employ the same awareness of breath and deliberate, meditative movements found in Tai Chi.